stevefarra/ec-stingy/algorithm/README.md

 ![R-peaks](https://raw.githubusercontent.com/stevefarra/ec-stingy/main/docs/visuals/r_peaks.png)

 The heart rate readings, in units of bpm, are trivially calculated as $60/\text{RR}$, where $\text{RR}$ is the distance between successive R-peaks.

+(Mention parameters here)

+### Sync or Swim: Adaptations for a real-time environment

+The next step